starfishlover62/FinalProject/README.md

 * You can only have a single missile on the screen at a time, so aim wisely.
 * After getting hit, you will have two seconds of invulnerability to get out of the way of other shots.
 You will not be able to fire a missile during this time period
 * The mysterious UFO floats across the top of the screen.
 It is infrequent and offers a lot of points when shot.
+* The aliens will eat you if they reach the ground, causing you to lose, no matter how many lives you have